Netflix/dispatch/docs/user-guide/administration/configuration.md

 **Description:** The description of the incident type presented to the user.

-**Visibility:** Determines whether to send notification messages about this incident (creation and updates) and to add organization wide permission to incident resources on incident close.
+**Visibility:** Determines whether to send notification messages about this incident on creation and update.
+On incident close, this setting will add an organization-wide permission to incident resources.
 Defaults to 'Open'.

 **Service:** Defines the oncall service to use to resolve an incident commander.
 The incident commander defaults to the `reporter` if no oncall service is defined.